Adv-CS-class/app/README.md

 Where am I?

-Derek = Section title: Implement Navigation: Store New Meals...
+Derek = Section title: Cancel an Edit to an Existing Meal

 Ideas
 --------